Full Wrap-Up Of 2018!

 Why doesn’t songs featuring The Weeknd get enough shine?
 Am I missing something?

 TOP ALBUM I UNDERRATED

 I am one of those people that absolutely loved XXXTENTACION’s “17” album.
 Though short, I felt like it pushed the envelope when it came to creativity.
-On his follow-up effort, “?,” I thought the Floridian regressed a bit, not quite catching my attention like he did on his debut.
+On his follow-up effort, “?,” I thought the Floridian regressed a bit.
 Maybe I was suffering from concussion-like symptoms or simply thought the music I heard on “?” was over my head at the time, cause after several additional listens, I began to think it was way better than the 6.7/10 rating I gave it on my review back in March.

 TOP ALBUM I OVERRATED

 This was a very easy choice for me…

 Maybe it was the fact that I was in Vegas at the time and I had way too many Vodka shots the night before, or perhaps it was my lack of sleep; whatever the case may be, I thought BINGE was really good when I first heard it.
 I didn’t think Machine Gun Kelly was amazing on the EP, but I did think he stuck to a sound that was electrifying enough to keep my interest.
 But let’s be real, there were some major stinkers on this project.

 BTW, if you want a quick laugh, read the ass-kicking I received in the comments section of the review I did on BINGE.

 TOP COMMENT ON THE SITE